-If a couple approaches an Assembly and requests a divorce, the Assembly will of course attempt reconciliation and assess the level of aversion between the spouses.
+If a couple approaches an Assembly and requests a divorce, the Assembly will, of course, attempt reconciliation and assess the level of aversion between the marriage partners.
 The Assembly will also consider whether to begin the year of waiting (sometimes referred to as a "year of patience").
 Many may be confused between applying for a Bahá'í divorce and the Assembly granting a year of waiting as a prerequisite for the divorce to occur.
 The US National Spiritual Assembly advises its Local Spiritual Assemblies this way:

-When a couple or a partner of a marriage approaches an Assembly or its representative(s) with the intention of starting a year of waiting, the Bahá'í teachings on divorce should be reviewed with the party(ies) and the understanding made clear that a year of waiting is an application for Bahá'í divorce and not just a request for marital assistance.
-It may be pointed out that divorce is condemned and that certain conditions must exist to justify the extreme measure of dissolving the marriage.
-Assemblies are advised to ask any party(ies) seeking a year of waiting to agree in writing not to compel the Assembly to testify or produce records in any legal proceeding regarding the matter.
+"When a couple or one partner in a marriage approaches an Assembly or its representative(s) with the intention of starting a year of waiting, the Bahá'í teachings on divorce should be reviewed with the couple and the understanding made clear that a year of waiting is an application for Bahá'í divorce and not just a request for marital assistance.
+It may be pointed out that divorce, even though allowed, is generally condemned and that certain conditions must exist to justify the extreme measure of dissolving the marriage.

+"Assemblies are advised to ask the couple seeking a year of waiting to agree in writing not to compel the Assembly to testify or produce records in any legal proceeding regarding the matter.
+Forms for the couple to sign may be obtained upon request from the Office of Community Administration, which can be reached by email at community@usbnc.org and by telephone at (847) 733-3485."
 (US National Spiritual Assembly Guidelines for Local Spiritual Assemblies, Ch.
-12 - Divorce; Revised April 2016)
+12 - Divorce; Revised February 2025)